released/Sample_Project_RH850_S1_CAN_FD_MultiCH/README.md

 - __KEYPOINT2__ : Sixteen receive rules can be set per page.

-	- each RX channel RULE , align to 16 or each rule need to copy one by one
+	- each RX channel RULE , align to 16 or each rule must to copy one by one manually

 ```c
 #define CAN_RX_RULE_CURRENT_AMOUNT                  (16)